russodanielp/intro_cheminformatics/README.md

 Teach structure annotations: ChemBioOffice, SMILE, SDF and etc. First homework assignment
 #TODO: This is empty

-3) Basic python
+3) Basic Python, Pandas and matplotlib
-Practicing python programming.
-Second paper assignment (graduate students only)
-#TODO: Need to fill in the empties and maybe come up with some stuff on matplotlib
+Introducet the basics of programming using the Python language.
+Introduce popular data science and visualization packages, Pandas and matplotlib.

 5) Advanced python and RDKit
-An introduction the cheminformatics Python module RDKit
+A brief introduction to Objects in Python.
+Introduction to the cheminformatics Python library RDKit.

 4) Molecular Descriptors
-Generating chemical descriptors - explores the basics of generting molecular descriptors and chemical fingerprints
+Generating chemical descriptors - explores the basics of generting molecular descriptors and chemical fingerprints.

-6) Chemical similarity
+6) Chemical Similarity
-The basics of chemical similarities using different metrics and descriptor spaces
+The basics of chemical similarities using different metrics and descriptor spaces.

 7) Machine Learning Part I - Unsupervised ML
-The basics of unsupervised machine learning, including principal component analysis and chemical clustering
+The basics of unsupervised machine learning, including principal component analysis and chemical clustering.

 8) Machine Learning Part I - QSAR
 The basics of supervised machine learning and developing quantitative structure activity relationship (QSAR) models

 9) Data science in chemistry
 Learning about web retrieval services and how to access chemistry databases via programmatic interfaces.
+# TODO: Need to finish.

 10) Predictive modeling
-#TODO: Maybe write a notebook that can be run on any dataset
+# TODO: Maybe write a notebook that can be run on any dataset?
+Not sure what needs to be done here just yet.

 11) Pharmacophores
 Generating pharmacophores using a ligand based approach for EGFR receptor

-12) Structural based drug discovery
+12) Structural-based Drug Discovery
 The use of commercial cheminformatics tool-CASE Ultra